gpuweb/gpuweb/proposals/subgroups.md

 ## Built-in Functions

 All built-in function can only be used in `compute` or `fragment` shader stages.
-Using f16 as a parameter in any of these functions requires `subgroups_f16` to be enabled.
+Using f16 as a parameter in any of these functions is valid if and only if ~subgroups_f16~ `f16` enabled.

 | Function | Preconditions | Description |
 | --- | --- | --- |